katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - front: jquery, handlebars, angular, vue -> elm

 Note:
+- Usually projects have lead front and lead back
+- No backend...
 - Suspiscious of js following some jquery and angular projects
 - Not confident I wouldn't make a mess
 - Same time was playing with clojure and haskell and feeling like funtional was a safe / predictable space